mildred/caribou/docs/bytecode.md

 ### ABmore

-0        7       15          31
+0        7       15          48/80
 |--------|-------|-----------|
 | opcode | reg-a | immediate |
 |--------|-------|-----------|

-In this case, we have one register followed by a 16-bit immediate value which will be used by the instruction to load an object into the register.
+In this case, we have one register followed by a pointer sized immediate value which will be used by the instruction to load an object into the register.

 ### Immed

-0        8           31
+0        8           40/72
 |--------|-----------|
 | opcode | immediate |
 |--------|-----------|

-This instruction format generally only makes sense for unconditional jumping.
+This instruction format is generally only used for stack operations like push, rotate and for unconditional jumping.